AdobeDocs/mobile-services.it-IT/help/ios/getting-started/dev-qs.md

 After you enable lifecycle, each time your app is launched, one hit is sent to measure launches, upgrades, sessions, engaged users, and other [Lifecycle Metrics](/help/ios/metrics.md).

-Add a `collectLifecycleData`/ `collectLifecycleDataWithAdditionalData` call in `application:didFinishLaunchingWithOptions`:
+Add a /  call in :`collectLifecycleData``collectLifecycleDataWithAdditionalData``application:didFinishLaunchingWithOptions`

 ```objective-c
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {